 The Electrical Safety Foundation International (ESFI) is dedicated exclusively to promoting electrical safety.
 Established in 1994, ESFI proudly sponsors National Electrical Safety Month each May and focuses on raising consumer education to reduce personal injury and death due to electrical accidents.
 Funded solely by the industry, ESFI is the leading advocate of electrical safety.

-By educating yourself on the dangers commonly found in older homes you can take an active roll in protecting yourself.
+By educating yourself on the dangers commonly found in older homes, you can take an active role in protecting yourself.

 This toolkit provides you with a simple and easy checklist that can help you to identify electrical hazards in your home